wiggocd/nmp/README.md

-nmp - The New Music Player
+nmp - The New Music Player for macOS 10.15+

-For macOS 10.15+

-Swift 5 & Cocoa

 [Website](https://wiggocd.github.io/nmp)